open-metadata/OpenMetadata/docs/integrations/connectors/ibm-db2.md

 Failed to establish a new connection: [Errno 61] Connection refused'))
 ```

-To correct this problem, please follow the steps in the [Run OpenMetadata](../../../overview/run-openmetadata.md) guide to deploy OpenMetadata in Docker on your local machine.
+To correct this problem, please follow the steps in the [Run OpenMetadata](../../../overview/run-openmetadata.md) guide to deploy OpenMetadata in Docker on your local machine or follow the [OpenMetadata & Prefect](../../../overview/run-openmetadata-with-prefect.md) guide.

 Then re-run the metadata ingestion workflow in [Step 12](ibm-db2.md#run-manually).